 - Leadership in the Age of AI

 - Future of Work

-Please note, for this session, on the day in-person registration opens at 8:30 with the session starting at 9:00 until 10:00.
-Breakfast will be served.
+Please note, for this session, on the day in-person registration opens at 15:30 with the session starting at 16:00 until 17:00.
+The event will be followed by networking drinks.

 About Shaheen Sayed, CEO, UK, Ireland & Africa, Accenture